learn-co-curriculum/curriculum-team/style_guide.md

 review.
 ```

+If you try to "select" with your mouse, you'll see there are extra space
+characters at the end of the first two lines.
 Don't leave these.
+Most editors
-Most editors will detect and highlight these.
+will detect and highlight these.

 ## Footnote Style Markdown Links